xingzhaoo/News-recommendation-system-using-utility-mining/README.md

 # News-recommendation-system-using-utility-mining
 Data Mining Project

-This is the summer resarch project I did with Dr. Morteza Zihayat.
+This is the summer research project I did with Dr. Morteza Zihayat.

 We built a news recommendation system using utility mining technique.